101955 Bennu: 2182

-The most threatening virtual impactor is on 24 September 2182 when there is a 1 in 2,700 chance of an Earth impact, but the asteroid could be as far as the Sun is from Earth.
-To impact Earth on 24 September 2182 Bennu needs to pass through a keyhole roughly 5 km wide on 25 September 2135.
+The most threatening virtual impactor is on Tuesday, 24 September 2182 when there is a 1 in 2,700 chance of an Earth impact, but the asteroid could be as far as the Sun is from Earth.
+To impact Earth on 24 September 2182 Bennu must pass through a keyhole roughly 5 km wide on 25 September 2135.
 The next two biggest risks occur in 2187 (1:14,000) and 2192 (1:26,000).
 There is a cumulative 1 in 1,800 chance of an Earth impact between 2178 and 2290.

 Long term

 Lauretta et al. reported in 2015 their results of a computer simulation, concluding that it is more likely that 101955 Bennu will be destroyed by some other cause:

 The orbit of Bennu is intrinsically dynamically unstable, as are those of all NEOs.
 In order to glean probabilistic insights into the future evolution and likely fate of Bennu beyond a few hundred years, we tracked 1,000 virtual "Bennus" for an interval of 300 Myr with the gravitational perturbations of the planets Mercury–Neptune included.
 Our results ... indicate that Bennu has a 48% chance of falling into the Sun.
 There is a 10% probability that Bennu will be ejected out of the inner Solar System, most likely after a close encounter with Jupiter.
 The highest impact probability for a planet is with Venus (26%), followed by the Earth (10%) and Mercury (3%).
 The odds of Bennu striking Mars are only 0.8% and there is a 0.2% chance that Bennu will eventually collide with Jupiter.